My Husband Won't Fit

 My Husband Won't Fit (夫のちんぽが入らない) is a Japanese-language television series starring Natsumi Ishibashi and Aoi Nakamura.
 The plot revolves around Kumiko (Natsumi Ishibashi) and Kenichi (Aoi Nakamura) who become a couple in college.
 Later they discover that they are physically incompatible, and problems emanate from a marriage that is not able to be consummated.

-It was released on March 20, 2019 on Fuji TV.
+It was released on March 20, 2019 on Fuji TV's FOD streaming service in Japan and on Netflix globaly.